FLY CATANIA, TRANSFER SIRACUSA

 SIRACUSA, VENDICARI WETLANDS, CAPO PASSERO & MT.
 ETNA

 At the very tip, a wonderful white lighthouse dominates the steep cliffs.
-Sea watching from the point can be productive: Scopoli’s and Yelkouan Shearwaters, plus Mediterranean, Audouin’s and Yellow-legged Gulls are possible.
+Seawatching from the point can be productive: Scopoli’s and Yelkouan Shearwaters are possible along with Audouin's, Mediterranean and Yellow-legged Gulls.
 If we are lucky, we could also spot some pods of Striped and Bottlenose Dolphins.
-Nearby we might enjoy our first Sicilian picnic - with delicious sandwiches freshly made at a local deli, Italian ham (crudo and cotto prosciutto) and local cheeses, sun-dried tomatoes, aubergines and olives.
+Nearby we might enjoy our first Sicilian picnic - perhaps some delicious sandwiches freshly made at a local deli, with Italian hams (crudo and cotto prosciutto) and local cheeses, sun-dried tomatoes, aubergines and olives.

-Marzamemi, an old tuna-fishing village, makes an excellent spot for a coffee, before moving on to Capo Passero and Portopalo, at the southern most tip of Sicily.
-Seawatching from the Cape could produce thousands of gulls, as well as further chances of Scopoli’s and Yelkouan Shearwaters offshore.
-Nearby are splendid old saltpans, sometimes covered in Greater Flamingos, but also scattered with waders, terns and gulls, including many Wood Sandpipers and rosy Slender-billed Gulls.
+Marzamemi, an old tuna-fishing village, makes an excellent spot for a coffee before we move on to Capo Passero and Portopalo, at the southern most tip of Sicily.
+Seawatching from the Cape could produce thousands of gulls as well as further chances of Scopoli’s and Yelkouan Shearwaters offshore.
+Nearby are splendid old saltpans, sometimes dusted pink with Greater Flamingos, but also scattered with waders, terns and gulls, including Wood Sandpiper and rosy Slender-billed Gulls.
 It is well worth checking the scrubby hillsides for Subalpine Warblers and even Richard’s Pipit.
-To the west are various wetlands, recently protected by a German nature foundation, where we hope to see sifting Spoonbills, Purple Herons, Garganey and possibly Water Rail.
+To the west are various wetlands (recently protected by a German nature foundation), where we hope to see Spoonbill, Purple Heron, Garganey and possibly Water Rail.
 If we are there on a fine evening, the sunset here will mark the end of another unforgettable Sicilian day.

-Against this spectacular and stark backdrop we will make a special effort to track down the Sicilian Rock Partridge - an extremely wary species that is notoriously difficult to find!
-Etna’s steep lower slopes, clothed in dense mountain oak woods and scrub, are also home to the island’s own distinctive races of Long-tailed Tit and Common Crossbill.
+Against this stark but spectacular backdrop we will make a special effort to track down the Sicilian Rock Partridge - an extremely wary species that is notoriously difficult to find!
+Etna’s steep lower slopes, clothed in dense mountain oak woods, pines and scrub, are also home to the island’s own distinctive races of Long-tailed Tit and Common Crossbill.
 European Nuthatch, Short-toed Treecreper, Eurasian Golden Oriole and Cirl Bunting breed, and birds of prey to watch for hunting over the volcanic slopes include Golden Eagle, Common Buzzard, Sparrowhawk, Kestrel and Peregrine.
-The rough, flower bedecked slopes are also home to two special butterflies: sulphurous Eastern Orange-tips and Italian Festoon are often found here.
+The rough, flower-bedecked slopes are also home to two special butterflies: sulphurous Eastern Orange-tips and Italian Festoon are often found here.

-Inland of Siracusa, a trip to the Cava Grande del Cassibile - the ‘Sicilian Grand Canyon’ - offers a second opportunity to try for both the elusive Sicilian Rock Partridge and Long-tailed Tit.
-Our attention may be diverted by the fine array of orchids (up to 30 species recorded on our 2015 tour, when conditions were just right) and other wildflowers that adorn the hillsides here, as Alpine, Pallid and Common Swifts zip across the skies and Northern Ravens tumble and croak above the chasm.
+Inland of Siracusa, a trip to the Cava Grande del Cassibile - the ‘Sicilian Grand Canyon’ - offers a second opportunity to try for both the elusive Sicilian Rock Partridge and Long-tailed Tit, as Alpine, Pallid and Common Swifts zip across the skies and Northern Ravens tumble and croak above the chasm.
+Our attention may be diverted by the fine array of orchids (up to 30 species recorded on our 2015 tour, when conditions were just right) and other wildflowers that adorn the hillsides here.
 Our picnic lunch will be taken al fresco amidst the trees and flowers of the valley.
 Red-rumped Swallow, Tawny Pipit, Zitting Cisticola, Blue Rock Thrush, Black-eared and Northern Wheatears, and Tree, Rock and Italian Sparrows are among a range of other birds we could encounter in this region today.
-We will keep an eye open for the endemic Sicilian Wall Lizard, too.
+We will keep our eyes open for the endemic Sicilian Wall Lizard, too.
 There are several lush valleys to explore and, time permitting, we hope to visit one of these for an afternoon’s walk.

 There are many sites north and south of Siracusa that are well worth visiting, sometimes more than once.
-Murro di Porco is close by and another migrant hot spot, with Whinchats, wheatears, shrikes and warblers aplenty as well as being a regular wintering spot for Richard's Pipit.
-Siracusa's saltpans can hold Squacco Herons and egrets, Marsh Sandpipers, Glossy Ibis, and Western Ospreys frequently hunt – sometimes using a post that Andrea stuck in the marsh for just such a purpose!
+Murro di Porco is close by and another good spot for migrants, with Whinchats, wheatears, shrikes and warblers aplenty as well as being a regular wintering site for Richard's Pipit.
+Siracusa's saltpans can hold Squacco Herons and egrets, Marsh Sandpipers, Glossy Ibis, and passing Western Ospreys hunt – sometimes using a post that Andrea stuck in the marsh for just such a purpose!

-Raptor migration happens on a broad front through Sicily and sometimes harriers can be seen in good numbers in the highlands west of Siracusa, or concentrated at headlands in the right weather conditions.
-At the Penisola Magnisi, Montagu's and Pallid Harriers are often seen sweeping through large flocks of Greater Short-toed Larks and Western Yellow Wagtails - at one stage seeming to pass right through the Limosa group watching them!
-Here amongst the ancient burial chambers cut into the limestone, Calandra Larks nest and Andrea turns over stones to find the sleek Ocellated Skink.
+Raptor migration occurs on a broad front across Sicily and harriers can sometimes be seen in good numbers in the highlands west of Siracusa, or concentrated at headlands in the right weather conditions.
+At the Penisoal Magnisi, we might see migrant Montagu's or Pallid Harriers sweeping through parties of Greater Short-toed Larks and Western Yellow Wagtails - on one occasion seeming to pass right through the Limosa group that was watching them!
+Here amongst the ancient burial chambers cut into the limestone, Calandra Larks nest and Andrea turns over stones to find us the sleek Ocellated Skink.

 Bar-tailed Desert Lark and two Atlas Pied Flycatchers were extraordinary finds by our April 2012 group, while 2013 proved to be an exceptional year for Pallid Harriers, with eleven sightings during the week.
-In 2014, highlights included migrant European Roller, Eurasian Golden Orioles and Rufous-tailed Scrub Robin; Cream-coloured Courser, Pallid Harrier and Isabelline Wheatear stole the show in 2015 - together in the same field!
-Red-footed Falcon and two Long-legged Buzzards were seen in 2016, while a Western Reef Egret and 13 Red-footed Falcons came our way last year.
-If you love spring migration and the excitement of not knowing what the next day might bring, then eastern Sicily is a great place to try!
+In 2014, highlights included migrant European Roller, Eurasian Golden Orioles and Rufous-tailed Scrub Robin.
+Cream-coloured Courser, Pallid Harrier and Isabelline Wheatear stole the show in 2015 - together in the same field!
+Red-footed Falcon and two Long-legged Buzzards were seen in 2016; a Western Reef Egret and 13 Red-footed Falcons came our way in 2017; while 2018 added four each of Pallid Harrier and Red-footed Falcon, plus Lesser Kestrel, Temminck's Stint and White-winged Tern.
+If you love spring migration and the excitement of not knowing what the next day might bring, eastern Sicily is a great place to try!
 Nights near Siracusa

 ORTIGIA, RETURN TO CATANIA, FLY LONDON

-As our tour draws to a close we return north to Catania, passing the nests of White Storks beside the autostrada as we make our way back to the airport and check-in for our flight to London, where our spring birdwatching tour to Sicily concludes.
+As our tour draws to a close we return north to Catania, passing the nests of White Storks beside the autostrada as we make our way back to the airport.
+Check-in for our flight to London, where our spring birdwatching tour to Sicily concludes.

 *1 If flight schedules don't allow this today, we will plan to visit Ortigia earlier in the week.